VincentBuekers/VincentBuekers/README.md

 <br/>

      I am a statistician and machine learning enthusiast.
-Currently looking for opportunities as a Data Scientist.
+Currently looking for opportunities as a Data Scientist in the Randstad area, Netherlands.

 - I’m working on a COVID-19 dashboard
 - I’m learning Shiny and Spark